ntxinh/ASUS-VivoBook-X510UQR-Hackintosh/Other.md

 The user-interface is poor and they tend to cause instability, especially with sleep.

-# Add Grub to Clover
+# Add Grub/Grub2 to Clover

 ```xml
 <dict>